Chart Color Schemes

 Maryborough Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Maryborough Surrounds had 96.0% houses and 4.0% other dwellings in its latest Census evaluation.
-Non-Metro Vic., meanwhile, had 93.8% houses and 6.2% other dwellings.
-Home ownership in Maryborough Surrounds was 55.6%, with mortgaged dwellings at 34.0% and rented ones at 10.4%.
-The median monthly mortgage repayment was $1,046, lower than Non-Metro Vic.'s average of $1,127.
-Weekly rent in Maryborough Surrounds was $200, compared to Non-Metro Vic.'s $230.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents were substantially higher at $375.
+Maryborough Surrounds' dwellings, as per the latest Census, were 96.0% houses and 4.0% other types (semi-detached, apartments, 'other').
+Non-Metro Vic had 93.8% houses and 6.2% others.
+Home ownership in Maryborough Surrounds was 55.6%, with mortgaged dwellings at 34.0% and rented at 10.4%.
+The median monthly mortgage repayment was $1,046, below Non-Metro Vic's average of $1,127.
+Median weekly rent in Maryborough Surrounds was $200, compared to Non-Metro Vic's $230.
+Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing